The Country Hour: 75th Anniversary

 On 3 December 2020, The Country Hour celebrated its 75th anniversary with special broadcasts across the nation.
 The New South Wales edition of The Country Hour chose to honour the day by broadcasting from Cumnock in the state's central west, in recognition of the town being home to the 2CR antennae, the state's first and largest inland transmitter, and the first of its kind in the southern hemisphere.
 Cumnock had previously hosted the NSW edition of The Country Hour’s 60th anniversary in 2005.

-Awards

-In 1988, Tasmanian Country Hour presenter Tom Murrell won a Pater bicentennial media award, sponsored by the Australian Academy of Broadcast Arts and Sciences for Best Rural Radio Program for a 10-minute feature documenting the increase in Japanese tourism and how Tasmanian farmers could benefit from the boom.